ChristianLowe/Grognaks-Mod-Manager/readme.txt

     Unless you're overriding something, try to use unique unique names in your xml so that it won't clobber another mod and vice versa.

+    Mac:
+      OSX adds a junk to .zip files.
+      These commands will address that:
+        zip -d mymod.zip __MACOSX/\*
+        zip -d mymod.zip \*.DS_Store

 Changelog